hardyoyo/RodmanPottingerCookbook/recipes/StirFriedShanghaiRiceCakes.md

 it's up to you.
 If you're using dried rice cakes, soak them about 3 hours before eating, OR overnight.
 Any sort of rice cake is improved by a soak in water, so whatever rice cake you're using, soak them in water for 30 minutes.
-There's a lot of chopping here, start the rice cakes soaking, then start thechopping, they'll be ready to use when you get around to them.
+There's a lot of chopping here, start the rice cakes soaking, then start the chopping, they'll be ready to use when you get around to them.
 Oh, at some point, separate the rice cakes that are stuck together... they won't unstick while you cook them, so handle that now.
 After chopping, mix the sauce ingredients in a bowl